Dealing with Stress at Work and at Home

 Dealing with Stress at Home

 Tip to manage stress at home: Make it a point to meet with a family member or friend on a regular basis.
 Make it your special time, a time to share the many positives that are also happening in your life.
+Perhaps it is also a time to share some of the challenges that you are facing.
 Meet for lunch, chat over coffee, or simply go for a walk.

 - Keep fit through physical activities is another way to manage stress.
-Some find hiking, running and biking to be a great way to de-stress after a long day at work.
+Some find hiking, running and biking to be great ways to de-stress after a long day at work.
 Others may head to the gym, meet with friends for a game or two, or take part in competitive activities.

 - It is also important for individuals to take time out for themselves on a regular, if not daily, basis.
-Learning to wind down after a long day by taking a bath, reading a novel, playing an instrument, or journaling, are ways in which individuals could nourish themselves, and recuperate from a day of work and from taking care of others.
+Learning to wind down after a long day by taking a bath, reading a novel, playing an instrument, or journaling.
+Learn to nourish yourself, recuperate from a day of work and from taking care of others.

 Tip to manage stress at home: Again, set yourself a goal.
 Take part in the annual Sun Run, singing competitions, or have your art exhibited.
 Whatever it is, immerse yourself such that it takes away the stresses of daily life, even for an hour or two every week.

 - Eat a healthy diet, low in fat and sugars.
 Maintaining a healthy Body Mass Index (BMI) for your weight and height.

 - Get at least 7 to 8 hours of sound sleep every night.

-- Avoid drinking excessively, and no smoking.
-Tip: If you’re a social drinker who finds comfort in an occasional bout of excessive drinking or smoking, find a buddy who can help you when the desire to drink kicks in.
+Tip to manage stress at home If you’re a social drinker who find yourself occasionally binge drinking, find a buddy who can help you when the desire kicks in.

 Innova Centre for Counselling & Psychotherapy offers counselling to help individuals deal with their workplace issues, including stress management and bullying.